---

 delivery suppression

-Harnesses may use the plan for decisions that need to match PI behavior, but
+Harnesses may use the plan for decisions that need to match OpenClaw behavior,

-should still treat it as host-owned attempt state.
-Do not mutate it or use it to
+but treat it as host-owned attempt state: do not mutate it or use it to switch

 ## Register a harness